Fred-18/lydia-project/README.md

 - 🚫 Graceful handling of “No results found”
 - ✏️ User can always edit the search (no blocking state)
 - 🎨 Simple, clean, and readable UI
+- 🪟 Transaction details displayed in a modal
+- 🎨 Visual status indicator (completed / pending / canceled)
+- ⌨️ Modal can be closed with Escape or outside click

 ---